 Compulsory program requirements

-Students will complete approximately 40 weeks of practical experience throughout the program in a variety of settings both locally and nationally, including mandatory rural placements.
+Students will complete approximately 40 weeks of practical experience throughout the program in a variety of settings both locally and nationally, including mandatory regional/rural placements.
 Travel, accommodation and related expenses for clinical placements will be the responsibility of the student.

 Students will attend on-campus simulation classes in state-of-the-art training laboratories to prepare for, and supplement, the clinical placement experience.